 The application of distillation equipment in the process of distillation in alcohol formation is basically the separation of alcohol from water.
 The formation of alcohol involves the boiling of alcohol.
 Alcohol usually starts boiling at a lower temperature than water.
-As a result, when alcohol gets heated, the vapors of the alcohol start getting evaporated first and when they cooled down, the condensation liquid contains a higher proportion of alcohol in it.
-This distillation process in the formation of alcohol is completed with the process of column stills and pot stills.
-In the formation of alcoholic beverages, the process of the distillation involves after the process of fermentation is completed.
+Heating alcohol causes its vapors to evaporate first, and upon cooling, the condensed liquid retains a higher alcohol concentration.
+Column stills and pot stills complete the distillation process in alcohol formation.
+The distillation process follows the completion of fermentation in the production of alcoholic beverages.

 The process of distillation in the context of alcoholic beverages is the technique of making and forming alcohol.
-The same process of distillation with the help of distillation equipment is performed for the formation of perfume, oil, and also for the purification of water.
+The same process of distillation with the help of distillation equipment Perfume and oil formation, as well as water purification, perform the process.
 The procedure of making alcohol through distillation is a complicated procedure.
 However, it follows a very basic and simple chemical process.
 The process involves boiling of ethanol before water.
 Ethanol starts to boil at a lower temperature than water.
 Therefore, the evaporation process of ethanol will happen first.
 In this technique, the fermentation of the liquid happens due to the fact that different liquids have different boiling points.

 To learn more about distillation: http://alaquainc.eklablog.com/the-challenges-of-the-distillation-equipment-columns-a187569914